pcpmartins/video-quality-assessment/instructions.md

 * 2 - 480 x 360
 * 3 - 640 x 480

-## Errors
+## Error handling

-The error handling and exception mechanism is not enough implemented, if the application hangs at the extraction phase, theres a great probability of existance of ome or more corrupted video files, you can inspect the output/output.csv file to try to understand wich is the damaged file and delete/recode it.
+The error handling and exception mechanism is not enough implemented, if the application hangs at the extraction phase, theres a great probability of existance of corrupted video files, you can inspect the output/output.csv file to try to understand wich is the damaged file and delete/recode it.
+If some error occurs during very long extraction operations it is possible to reuse the already extracted data.

+1 - backup the output.csv file
+2 - delete/move the already computed videos
+3 - restart the extraction process
+4 - in the end concatenate all output.csv files
+5 - put correct video file set in data/files folder
+6 - change PARSE_ONLY to 1 (bypass extraction)
+7 - xml folder should be empty
+8 - restart the application
+9 - after creation of thumbnails and XML files the GUI will start 10 - At this point switch PARSE_ONLY to 0. (back to default value)